flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   developers and/or upstream has explicitly committed to supporting Flatpak they will not be accepted.

+- **Windows app submissions using Wine or emulation or translation layers**:
+  Windows application submissions that are using Wine or any submissions that aren't native to Linux desktop and is using some emulation or translation layer will only be accepted if they are submitted officially by upstream with the intention of maintaining it in official capacity.

 - **Misleading or malicious app submissions**: App submissions that impersonate, provide false or misleading descriptions, functionality, attempt to deceive users, violate trademarks, infringes copyrights or